Mig-uel/nest-masterclass/README.md

 - **Code Documentation**: This type of documentation provides explanations and comments within the code itself.
 It helps developers understand the purpose and functionality of specific classes, methods, and properties.
   - Useful for developers who need to maintain or extend the codebase.
   - For code documentation, NestJS uses Compodoc, which is a documentation generator for TypeScript projects.
+  - Compodoc uses JSDoc annotations to generate documentation for classes, methods, properties, and modules.

 ### OpenAPI vs. Swagger